On the logarithmic correction of transition fronts in shifting environments: Introduction

-However, the latter approach cannot capture Bramson's logarithmic correction.
-In this paper, we will derive sharp estimates of $u(t,X(t))$ by fine constructions of super- and subsolutions using particularly the idea of Hamel et al. \cite{hamel2013short} in conection with the solution of the linear heat equation in a contracting domain $\{(t,x):~ x > X(t)\}$ ahead of the shifting discontinuity, which can then be glued to different solutions to the homogeneous problem in the expanding domain $\{(t,x):~ x < X(t)\}$ behind the shifting discontinuity.
+In this paper, we will derive sharp estimates of $u(t,X(t))$ by constructions of sharp super- and subsolutions, using particularly the idea of Hamel et al. \cite{hamel2013short}, in connection with the solution of the linear heat equation in {the evolving} domain $\{(t,x):~ x > X(t)\}$ ahead of the shifting discontinuity.
+Such super/subsolutions can then be glued to different solutions to the homogeneous problem in {the evolving} domain $\{(t,x):~ x < X(t)\}$ behind the shifting discontinuity.
 It is essential that the environment is piecewise constant for our arguments to be applicable.